 \subsection{Permuted basement identity}

 As noted in \cite{A}, Corollary \ref{hhl corollary} provides an interesting relationship between non-attacking fillings of a diagram with the identity permutation in the basement, and non-attacking fillings of a diagram with the reversed identity permutation in the basement.
-The following work will generalize this result, and provide a similar relationship between non-attacking fillings with different but comparable basements.
+The following work generalizes this result, and provides a similar relationship between non-attacking fillings with complementary basements.